 But, what if you wanted to pick customer feedback apart, hone in on the details, get down to the nitty-gritty of each feedback for a more complete picture of your customers’ opinions?

 Cue aspect-based sentiment analysis (ABSA).
 A text analysis technique that breaks down text into aspects (attributes or components of a product or service) and allocates each one a sentiment level.
-This technique can help businesses become customer-centric, which means putting their customers at the heart of everything they do.
+This technique can help businesses become customer-centric and place their customers at the heart of everything they do.
 It’s about listening to their customers, understanding their voice, analyzing their feedback and learning more about customer experiences, as well as their expectations for products or services.

 But how can you get started with aspect-based sentiment analysis?